marklister/product-collections/README.md

 ###Pull Requests

 Pull requests are welcome.
 Please keep in mind the KISS character if you extend the project.
 Feel free to discuss your ideas on the issue tracker.

+####Scala 2.11
+Scala 2.11 should re-introduce case classes as ProductNs.
+This, along with macros suggests **product-collections** may, in future allow accessing columns by name.

+Please use the Github issue tracker to ask questions, discuss pull requests etc.

 ###Licence